The Cross of the Bay (La Cruz de la Bahía) in Isla Mujeres

 The second religious sculpture installation was The Cross of the Bay in the Manchones National Park.

-He said, "Since it is normal to dive for no more than an hour per day, the tourists will have less time to bother the life of the reef while they are visiting the cross."
+He said, "Since it is normal to dive for no more than an hour per day, the tourists will have less time to bother the life of the reef while visiting the cross."

 Unfortunately, this was not to be its final resting place.
-On September 14th, 1988 Hurricane Gilberto arrived to wreak havoc on the island.
+On September 14, 1988, Hurricane Gilberto arrived to wreak havoc on the island.
 So much of the island was severely damaged.
 The much-beloved statue did not survive the destructive power of Gilberto and lay broken on the seabed.

 The Statue